The Complete 2023 Bali Travel Guide For First-Timers

 Experience true sanctuary in the only 5-star beachfront resort in Kuta – Sheraton Kuta Bali Resort.
-Kuta is a famous beach resort destination in Bali, which is also conveniently located at nearby shopping establishments and just a few steps away from the famous Kuta Beach.
+Kuta is a famous beach resort destination in Bali, conveniently located at nearby shopping establishments and just a few steps away from the famous Kuta Beach.

-Their hotel rooms range from Deluxe Rooms and Presidential Suite and is something that speaks of luxury.
-From their Ocean View rooms, one can have a breathtaking view of the ocean.
+Their hotel rooms range from Deluxe Rooms to Presidential Suites and speak of luxury.
+One can have a breathtaking ocean view from their Ocean View rooms.

-When it comes to their in-house restaurant, their staff are ready to rustle up a plate of their cuisine ranging from Balinese, Italian, and western as well.
+Their staff are ready to rustle up a plate of their cuisine from Balinese, Italian, and Western to their in-house restaurant.

 Element by Westin Bali Ubud